Q4kK/resume/resume.typ

 = Education

+#entry()[
+	Winona State University
+][
+	Computer Science
+][
-#entry()[Winona State University][Computer Science][Studying for Bachelor's of Computer Science at Winona State University.][2022-Present]
+	Studying for Bachelor's of Computer Science at Winona State University.
+][
+	2022-Present
+]
+#entry()[
+	Robbinsdale Armstrong High School
+][
+	High School Diploma
+][
-#entry()[Robbinsdale Armstrong High School][High School Diploma][Graduated with Honors from Robbinsdale Armstrong High School in 2022.][2018-2022]
+	Graduated with Honors from Robbinsdale Armstrong High School in 2022.
+][
+	2018-2022
+]

 = Experience

+#entry()[
+	Student Systems Administrator
+][
+	Winona State University
+][
-#entry()[Student Systems Administrator][Winona State University][-- Strong grasp of Linux and Windows machines \ -- Worked extensively with Virtual Machines][2023-Present]
+	-- Strong grasp of Linux and Windows machines \ -- Worked extensively with Virtual Machines \ -- Proficient in using computer systems to a high degree

-#code_entry()[Rust][Even though I only have one year's experience, Rust is my go-to language for scripting.]
-#code_entry()[Python][Fluent enough to get the job done.
-This was the scripting language of choice for my student work at WSU, but I definitely prefer other languages to this.]
-#code_entry()[Java][I am proficient in Java, as it is my College's language of choice for the Computer Science program.
-I prefer python as an OOP program, but I can use Java just fine.]

-= Projects

-#proj()[#link("https://github.com/Q4kK/BETA_H.E.L.M.E.T")[H.E.L.M.E.T]][HELMET is a chrome extension I made in order to condense news sources for Destiny 2.
-I built this as a project to learn about web development, web requests, and APIs.
-My biggest acheivement with this project is my custom API requests to my home server in order to grab other API keys.]
-#proj()[#link("gitea.halferr.com")[Halferr.com]][My home lab setup and my gitea repo.
-Not the most impressive thing I've ever done, but this taught me so much about networking and network security.]
-#proj()[Shmame][A funny discord reply bot coded in python.
-Fairly straightforward, but this taught me how to read documentation, use APIs, and gain experience with asyncronous functions.]
+][
+	2023-Present
+]
+#entry()[
+	Automotive Technician
+][
+	Walmart, Winona
+][
+	 -- Customer oriented job based around fufilling job requests and providing correct service and feedback \ -- Performed essential cleaning duties like sweeping, mopping, and saftey checks on the shop floor \ -- Helped with management duties such as using work computer to study, order, and document parts and tires \ -- Worked with management in order to acheive success
+][
+	2022-2023
+]

+#code_entry()[
+	Computer Systems
+][
+	Highly proficient; I have been working with computers for practically my entire life.
+I know a lot about them, and am pursuing more knowledge about computers every day.
+]

+#code_entry()[
+	Data Analysis / Data Entry
+][
+	Although I have no professional experience working with Data Analysis, I work with systems along these lines almost every day.
+I also know my way around Excel and Google Sheets.
+]